seven1m/lydia/README.md

 * Function calls are recognized like so:
   * `foo 1` -- one or more *things* separated by space
   * `(foo)` -- an identifier wrapped in parentheses (the only way to call a function with no args)
-  * `1 * 2` -- actually a function call to "\*" with arguments `1` and `2`.
+  * `1 * 2` -- actually a function call to `*` with arguments `1` and `2`.
 * Use a comma to wrap a function call to the next line (like a poem):

         foo "arg one",
             "arg two"

 ## The Good

-* Variables are dynamically scoped and immutable.
+* Variables are dynamically scoped and immutable (well, they will be soon).
-* Functions as first-class citizens, and can be passed to and returned from other functions.
+* Functions are first-class citizens, and can be passed to and returned from other functions.
 * Functions are also closures.
 * Airball has a decent test suite.